vippsas/vipps-epayment-api/how-it-works/vipps-epayment-api-how-it-works-online.md

 # How ePayment works online

-This is how payment in web shops or merchant websites work with ePayment API.
+This is how payments in web shops or merchant websites work with the ePayment API.

 ## The ecommerce payment process for Vipps users